General

 Shifts are the changes needed within our global systems in order to create a sustainable future for our society and the natural world.
 These shifts can alter the way a system functions — or even the purpose of the system — sometimes creating a new system entirely.
 Visit the shifts page for a list of shifts identified by Systems Change Lab.

-For each of Systems Change Lab’s shifts, we have drawn from scientific literature to identify targets for 2030 and 2050 that are consistent with climate, biodiversity and equity objectives.
-Assessing how we are doing can inform the critical set of actions we must take to solve some of the world’s most urgent problems.
+For each of Systems Change Lab’s shifts, we have drawn from scientific literature to identify key outcome indicators for 2030 and 2050 that are consistent with climate, biodiversity and equity objectives.
+Assessing progress toward global targets can inform the critical set of actions we must take to solve some of the world’s most urgent problems.
 See our technical note for more information.

 Understanding the underlying conditions that enable change and barriers that impede progress allows us to track progress toward achieving our targets.
 These indicators include innovation, regulations and incentives, strong institutions, leadership from change agents, and shifts in behavior and social norms.
 These signals of change can indicate where momentum is growing.
 See our technical note for more information.